ajnirp/musicbox/README.md

 To rotate the entire dancer about the y-axis, use `,` and `.`.
 As you'd expect, these keys do nothing if the dancer is not selected.

 If at any point you lose track of which object and which joint is selected, simply press `i` and the required information will be printed to the terminal.
 In any case, whenever you change the selected side or change the selected object a message will be logged to the terminal.

+If you ever want to reset all changes you've made, simply press `h` and all angles will be reset to 0, like they where when the program started.

 Credits
 -------